 The total area within the project perimeter is approximately 3,870 acres, including road allowances, structures and the maximum extent of any backwater during emergency scenarios.
 This perimeter also includes surplus borders around the various components of the infrastructure that may or may not be required as the precise location of the components is defined through additional engineering assessment and design.

 The reservoir's full supply level is achieved when it is storing the 2013 flood event (water elevation 1,210.5 metres, based on current conceptual design).
 Based on the current dam location this flooded area would be approximately 1,950 acres.

-Alberta Transportation is working to provide supplementary information to regulators.
+Alberta Transportation continues working to provide supplementary information to regulators.
 During this time, the Government of Alberta is also continuing engagement efforts with First Nations, landowners, Rocky View County, the City of Calgary and other stakeholders.

 The Government of Alberta is dedicated to moving forward with the Springbank Reservoir.
 Lawyer, Martin Ignasiak, Osler LLP, was hired to assess the Springbank Reservoir’s status and advise government about immediate action to move it forward, while respecting the regulatory approval process and the ongoing consultation and engagement required with stakeholders and Indigenous groups.

 Construction will begin following regulatory approval.
 The Springbank Reservoir will be functionally operational after the second year of construction (1:100 year flood) and fully operational after the third year of construction.